rwintelastak/rwintelastak/README.md

 ## 🔧 Why RWIntelaStak?

-We blend real-world experience in industrial and energy systems (compressors, substations, paper mills, utilities) with state-of-the-art skills in AI, cybersecurity, and software engineering.
+We blend real-world experience in industrial and energy systems (air systems, substations, paper mills, utilities) with state-of-the-art skills in AI, cybersecurity, and software engineering.
 Our hybrid background allows us to create powerful, practical solutions that modernize systems without abandoning what already works.

 > 🔄 **From legacy systems to autonomous intelligence—RWIntelaStak is your bridge.**